Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 }
 ```

-We calculate the original position of the element + the dragged amount - the initial mouse x.
+We calculate the element's original position + the dragged amount - the initial mouse x.
 And the same goes for the y position.

-That's cool, but we have no way of stopping it dragging now.
+That's cool, but we cannot stop it now.
 So let's add a `mouseup` listener.

 ```js